jaykay12/tech/_posts/2020-9-7-java-regex.md

 ---
 layout: post
-title: Advanced Java - IV - Java RegEx
+title: Advanced Java - IV - Java Regex
-categories: [Java, Core]
+categories: [Java]
 ---

-This is an API to define a pattern for `searching` or `manipulating` strings.
+API to define a pattern for `searching` or `manipulating` strings.

-It is widely used to define the constraint on strings such as password and email validation.
+Widely used for defining constraints on strings such as password and email validation.

 Java Regex API provides 1 interface and 3 classes in `java.util.regex` package.
    - MatchResult interface